Four years after the

 Great effects on the family flying in a

-strange dimension with Sampson on
+strange dimension with Taylor on

 the outside world trying to help them by